MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/AvailabilityData.md

     Max length: 64

-    This field is optional.

 1. **name** : string

     Name of the test that these availability results represents.

     Max length: 1024

-    This field is optional.

 1. **duration** : string